-In Figure 5, we show the impact of the DIVA checker on core processor performance.
+In Figure 5, we show the impact of DIVA checker resources on core processor performance.
 All performance numbers are normalized to the CPI of an unchecked core processor.
-Results are shown with varied register and memory storage bandwidth.
-Experiment (+0) has no extra register file or cache ports (compared to the baseline unchecked microarchitecture).
-Without dedicated ports into the architected register file and data cache, the DIVA checker must compete for bandwidth with the core processor.
-This competition can create structural hazards which can slow core processing.
-Experiment are also shown with with 4 extra register file ports dedicated to the DIVA checker (+R), with one extra dedicated memory port (+M), and with 4 extra register file ports and one extra memory port (+R+M).
+Results are shown with no extra register file or cache ports (+0), with 4 extra register file ports dedicated to the DIVA checker (+R), with one extra dedicated memory port (+M), and with 4 extra register file ports and one extra memory port (+R+M).

-Even without extra storage bandwidth, i.e., experiment $(+\theta)$, the cost of employing the DIVA checker is quite low.
-Average program slowdown was only 3%.
+Even without extra resources, i.e., experiment (+0), the cost of employing the DIVA checker is quite low.
+Without any extra register file or memory ports, average program slowdown was only 3%.
 In general, there was a high correlation between pipeline utilization (e.g., branch prediction accuracy, RUU occupancy, and memory port utilization) and slowdown.
 When the processor pipeline is efficiently utilized, any additional DIVA checker register file and cache accesses create structural hazards that slow core processing.
 Turbo3D had the largest slowdown of 14% without additional resources.
 This benchmark is highly efficient, it has high branch predictor accuracy, high RUU occupancy and high memory utilization.
 GCC and and GO, on the other hand, have poor branch prediction and thus poor pipeline utilization; additional DIVA checker resource usage has little impact on the core processor performance of these programs.

-By increasing the bandwidth to the register file and caches, we can reduce the impact of structural hazards on core processor performance.
-Experiment (+R) adds four more read ports to the architected register file for use by the DIVA checker communication pipeline.
+Experiment (+R) adds four more read ports to the architected register file for use by the DIVA checker CHKcomm pipeline.
 These additional register ports eliminate most structural hazards into the architected register file.
 This change had little impact on overall performance (at most an improvement of 0.9% for Hydro2D).
 Since many of the register accesses are satisfied by the physical register file (which has its own access ports), there appears to be sufficient bandwidth left into the architected register file for DIVA checker accesses.

-Experiment (+M) adds one more read port to the data cache for use by the DIVA checker communication pipeline.
+Experiment (+M) adds one more read port to the data cache for use by the DIVA checker CHKcomm pipeline.
 This additional cache port eliminates nearly all structural hazards into the data cache.
 Adding this port has a noticeable impact on core processor performance.
 Most core processor performance impacts are eliminated and overall slowdown drops to only 0.1%.

 Finally, in experiment (+R+M), four register ports and two memory ports are added for DIVA checker use.
 With an additional memory port, the extra register file ports provide little benefit, and overall slowdown drops to 0.03%.